|

 bedeviling

+effect of this cruel handicap.
 Here are some keys to playing in the wind that should

 help